serundeputy/documentation/source/docs/articles/sites/external-libraries.md

 git commit -m "Added WKHTMLtoPDF library" git push
 ```
+##Note: Enable the print_ui module to turn on the page widget.

 ### WordPress
 Currently, there are no known plugins that implement WKHTMLtoPDF directly.
 However, you can use the converter by creating a custom plugin or by placing the code within your theme's `functions.php` file.